ishendrarai/SwiftChat.AI/README.md

 ### 1.1 Concept & Product Vision

-EmotiSocial is an AI-integrated social networking platform that redefines how people discover, share, and interact with content online.
-Unlike traditional platforms that rely solely on hashtags, follower graphs, or engagement-driven algorithms, EmotiSocial introduces a fourth dimension to content discovery: **human emotion**.
+SwiftChat is an AI-integrated social networking platform that redefines how people discover, share, and interact with content online.
+Unlike traditional platforms that rely solely on hashtags, follower graphs, or engagement-driven algorithms, SwiftChat introduces a fourth dimension to content discovery: **human emotion**.

 The platform embeds four distinct AI systems — a caption generator, a conversational chatbot assistant, an emotion-based search engine, and a personalised recommendation engine — directly into the core social experience.
 The result is a platform that does not just serve content, but understands *why* a user wants it and *how* it might make them feel.